Leó Frankel: Life

-In 1871 he settled in London, where he joined the leadership of the First International, also known as the International Workingmen's Association, founded by Karl Marx and others in 1864.
+Later in 1871 he settled in London, where he joined the leadership of the First International, founded by Karl Marx and others in 1864.
 He was elected to serve as First Internationale representative for the Austro-Hungarian Empire.
 He worked closely with Marx and Engels and was a regular guest at the Marx home.
 In September 1872, he was tried in absentia and sentenced to death in France but, according to the memoirs, Denkwürdigkeiten, of fellow-exile Wilhelm Blos, the British government refused to allow Fränkel's extradition to France.

 Fränkel returned to Budapest in 1876, where he edited the German/ Hungarian bilingual paper Arbeiter Wochen-Chronik and founded the Hungarian General Labour Party (1880).
-He also supported the international congress of socialist parties (French, German, Belgian and Swiss) that met in Chur, Switzerland, which would lead to the foundation of the Second Internationale but was tried and sent to prison for a year and a half for the infringement of the prevailing press law in 1881.
+He also supported the international congress of socialist parties (French, German, Belgian and Swiss) that met in Chur, Switzerland, which would lead to the foundation of the Second International but was tried and sent to prison for a year and a half for the infringement of the prevailing press law in 1881.
 Upon his release, Fränkel married the Frenchwoman Adèle Perriaud.
 They emigrated to Vienna in 1884 where Fränkel wrote for several papers in different languages, such as Népszava in Budapest, Die Gleichheit, Stuttgart, Volksstimme und Arbeiter-Zeitung in Vienna.
 In 1889 he took part in the congress of the Second International in Paris and settled in France once again.

 He died in Paris in 1896.
 He was buried wrapped in the red flag of the Commune in the north-east section of Père Lachaise Cemetery in Paris, where many other Communards are buried and where an obelisk was erected in his honor.
 In 1968, his remains were interred in the Budapest cemetery Kerepesi temető, also known as the Fiume Road Cemetery.